 back to top

-- Service Coordination under Part C - ECTA provides a compilation of resources on service coordination under Part C including it's definition under IDEA, training resources, policy statements and research completed on service coordination.
+- Service Coordination under Part C - ECTA provides a compilation of resources on service coordination under Part C including the definition under IDEA, training resources, policy statements, and research completed on service coordination.

-- Resources for Writing Good IFSP Outcomes - Resources include information packets, online training resources, documents and presentations developed by a national researchers and a variety of states for writing family-guided IFSP outcomes and developing functional prioritized outcomes as an IFSP team.
+- Resources for Writing Good IFSP Outcomes - Resources include information packets, online training resources, documents, and presentations developed by national researchers and a variety of states for writing family-guided IFSP outcomes and developing functional prioritized outcomes as an IFSP team.

 back to top